Silvio Lo Giudice was a younger brother of

 indeed.
 He was married to soprano Maria Laurenti.

-- Teatro Regio, Torino: Manon Lescaut (replacing Lauri-Volpi)
+- Teatro Regio, Torino, in December: Manon Lescaut (replacing Lauri-Volpi)

 - Trieste: Traviata